Peter Michal Bohúň

-Peter Michal Bohúň (29 September 1822, Veličná - 20 May 1879, Bielsko-Biała) was a Slovak painter, primarily of portraits, although he also did landscapes and altarpieces.
+Peter Michal Bohúň (29 September 1822 – 20 May 1879) was a Slovak painter, primarily of portraits, although he also did landscapes and altarpieces.

 Biography

+He was born in Veličná.
 His father was a Lutheran minister.
 He went to the public schools of his village, then attended the gymnasium in Gemerská Hôrka.
 In 1836, he was enrolled at the evangelical seminary in Levoča.
 It was there that he first came in contact with the idea of Slovak independence, a cause which he enthusiastically embraced, earning himself the nickname "Slavomil".
 Due to political unrest, the Hungarian government closed the seminary in 1841, so he moved to Kežmarok, where he studied law and began to paint as a hobby.